Alcohol law: Nordic countries

-Two Nordic countries (Finland and Norway) had a period of alcohol prohibition in the early 20th century.
+Finland and Norway had a period of alcohol prohibition in the early 20th century.

 In Sweden, prohibition was heavily discussed, but never introduced, replaced by strict rationing and later by more lax regulation, which included allowing alcohol to be sold on Saturdays.

 Following the end of prohibition, government alcohol monopolies were established with detailed restrictions and high taxes.
 Some of these restrictions have since been lifted.
 For example, supermarkets in Finland were allowed to sell only fermented beverages with an alcohol content up to 4.7% ABV, but Alko, the government monopoly, is allowed to sell wine and spirits.

 The alcohol law in Finland was changed in 2018, allowing grocery stores to sell beverages with an alcohol content up to 5.5% ABV.
 The law was again changed in 2024 to allow fermented beverages up to 8% ABV to be sold in grocery stores.

 This is also the case with the Norwegian Vinmonopolet and the Swedish Systembolaget (though in Sweden the limit for allowed ABV in supermarkets is 3.5%.)